htsoft23/lxp-packet/README.md

 First you need to read the previous value, update it with a new bit, then write it back.
 This is really just a combination of the two above examples.

-This enables AC charge.
-You need to OR the bit with the previous value so as not to change other settings tored in register 21.
+This example enables AC charge.
+You need to OR the bit with the previous value so as not to change other settings stored in register 21.

 It could be improved not to bother doing the write if it was already enabled.